sfigg/commercialization-public/docset/customize/unattend/microsoft-windows-setupuserdataaccepteula.md

 # AcceptEula

-`AcceptEula` specifies whether to automatically accept the Microsoft® Software License Terms.
+`AcceptEula` specifies whether to automatically accept the Microsoft Software License Terms.

 **Note**
 This setting is required for all unattended installations.
 To prevent the Windows Setup user interface (UI) from displaying, you must configure this setting.
 For a complete list of required settings, see the [How to Automate Windows Setup](http://go.microsoft.com/fwlink/?LinkId=206673) topic in the Windows Assessment and Deployment Kit (Windows ADK) Technical Reference.